Release Your Kinetic Chain with Exercises for the Shoulder to Hand - Hardcopy Book

 Copied from Chapter 2: Shoulder to Hand – A Kinetic Chain

-Read the case studies in this book to see how an injury in one part of your body can affect structures in quite distant areas, and affect how you function on a daily basis.
+There are many fascinating case studies in this book that show just how an injury in one part of your body can affect structures in quite distant areas, and een affect how you function on a daily basis.

-In “Exercises for the Shoulder to Hand”, our sample case study reviews how your golf swing can be dramatically improved by identifying and releasing restricted structures in your upper body.
+For all you golfers, this case study shows how you can dramatically IMPROVE YOUR GOLF SWING by identifying and releasing restricted structures in your upper body.

 In this case study, we take you through the key phases of a golf swing: